 Except for skin cancer, breast cancer is the most common cancer diagnosis among American women.
-October is breast cancer awareness month, so we wanted to take a moment to remind our patients of how to spot the early symptoms of breast cancer.
+October is breast cancer awareness month, so we wanted to take a moment to remind our patients of how to spot the early symptoms of breast cancer and how to be screened for it.

 What Every Woman Should Know About Breast Cancer.